 (Nov 20, 1800, Jane to Cass, Brabourne Letter 24)

-If you’re into historical dramas you’ll know that a woman refusing to dance or ride due to pregnancy is a common trope–but dancing and having an active social life was not unusual for pregnant women in this era, even into very late pregnancy.
-So Jane wasn’t mocking Mrs Warren for dancing, only for looking less fat/pregnant than she had previously.
+If you’re into historical dramas you’ll know that a woman refusing to dance or ride due to pregnancy is a common trope but dancing (riding was considered risky) and having an active social life were not unusual for pregnant women in this era, even into very late pregnancy.
+Jane wasn’t mocking Mrs Warren for dancing, only for looking less fat or pregnant than she had previously.

-In a letter to Fanny, Jane seems to make another fat joke about a pregnant woman, her sister-in-law, once that Troublesome Embryo was about to get evicted:
+In a letter to her niece Fanny, Jane seems to make another fat joke about a pregnant woman, her sister-in-law, when that Troublesome Embryo was about to get evicted:

 “Mrs. F. A. is to be confined the middle of April, and is by no means remarkably large for her.”